Early Ottoman architecture

-Early Ottoman architecture corresponds to the period of Ottoman architecture roughly up to the 15th century.
-This article covers the history of Ottoman architecture up to the end of Bayezid II's reign (r.
-1447–1512), prior to the advent of what is generally considered "classical" Ottoman architecture in the 16th century.
-Early Ottoman architecture was a continuation of earlier Seljuk and Beylik architecture while also incorporating local Byzantine influences.
+Early Ottoman architecture developed through several stages during the 14th and 15th centuries, prior to the advent of what is generally considered "classical" Ottoman architecture in the 16th century.
+Ottoman architecture began as a continuation of earlier Seljuk and Beylik architecture while also incorporating local Byzantine influences.
 The new styles took shape in the capital cities of Bursa and Edirne as well as in other important early Ottoman cities such as Iznik.

-Three main types of structures predominated in this early period: single-domed mosques (e.g. the Green Mosque in Iznik), "T-plan" buildings (e.g. the Green Mosque in Bursa), and multi-domed buildings (e.g. the Great Mosque of Bursa).
+Three main types of structures predominated in the early period: single-domed mosques (e.g. the Green Mosque in Iznik), "T-plan" buildings (e.g. the Green Mosque in Bursa), and multi-domed buildings (e.g. the Great Mosque of Bursa).
 Religious buildings were often part of larger charitable complexes (külliyes) that included other structures such as madrasas, hammams, tombs, and commercial establishments.

 The Üç Şerefeli Mosque in Edirne, completed in 1447, features a wide arcaded courtyard leading to a prayer hall dominated by a huge central dome.
 Its design marked a major step in the evolution towards the form of later imperial mosques.
 After the conquest of Constantinople in 1453 by Mehmed II, the first Ottoman imperial mosque in the city was the Fatih Mosque completed in 1470.
 Its design demonstrated an increasing influence of the ancient Hagia Sophia on Ottoman architects while also setting a precedent for vast külliye complexes with a highly organized site plan.
 The Mosque of Bayezid II, completed in 1505 in the same city, is often considered the culmination of architectural developments of the 15th century and the final step leading to the classical style of the 16th century.